Huffon/pytorch-transformer-kor-eng/README.md

 ### Usage
 - Before training the model, you should train `soynlp tokenizer` on your training dataset and build vocabulary using following code.
 - You can determine the size of vocabulary of Korean and English dataset.
 - In general, Korean dataset creates the larger size vocabulary than English dataset.
-Therefore to make balance, you have to pick **proper** vocab size
+Therefore to make balance, you have to choose **proper** vocab size
-- By running following code, you will get `tokenizer.pickle`, `kor.pickle` and `eng.pickle` which are used to train, test the model and predict user's input sentence
+- By running following code, you will get `tokenizer.pickle`, `kor.pickle` and `eng.pickle` which are used to train, test the model and predict user's input sentence.

 ```
 python build_pickle.py --kor_vocab KOREAN_VOCAB_SIZE --eng_vocab ENGLISH_VOCAB_SIZE